Naraka in Buddhism: In Mahayana Buddhist literature

 Descriptions of the naraka are a common subject in some forms of Buddhist commentary and popular literature as cautionary tales against the fate that befalls evildoers and an encouragement to virtue.

 The Mahāyāna sūtra of the Bodhisattva (Dìzàng or Jizō) graphically describes the sufferings in naraka and explains how ordinary people can transfer merit in order to relieve the sufferings of the beings there.
 One example being Kṣitigarbha statues that are supposed to shorten the period of time children have to endure the suffering in the underworld.

 Genshin, a monk of the Pure Land Buddhism, began his Ōjōyōshū with a description of the suffering within the eight hot naraka.
 It is a seminal work within the Pure Land Buddhism movement and outlines some thoughts in regard to the cosmology and practice.
 Genshin assumes the general Buddhist position that life within the Six Paths is characterised by duḥkha and should thus be rejected.
 The purpose of his descriptions of the extreme suffering in Naraka could be to convince people of the teachings and practices of Pure Land Buddhism and stop their clinging onto the transmigratory existence in saṃsāra.
 Tibetan Lamrim texts also included a similar description.

 Chinese Buddhist texts considerably enlarged upon the description of naraka (Diyu), detailing additional Narakas and their punishments, and expanding the role of Yama and his helpers, Ox-Head and Horse-Face.
 In these texts, Naraka became an integral part of the otherworldly bureaucracy which mirrored the imperial Chinese administration.

-Butsumyōe
+Butsumyōe ceremony

 Butsumyōe 仏名会 is a three day long ceremony for repentance.
 It was an annual event in Japan from 830 to 838.
 The names of the Buddhas of the three ages were chanted in order to repent for the misdeeds committed during that year.
 Imagery of Buddhist hell was used in form of paintings (jigoku-e 地獄絵).
 They were utilised to arouse mercy for the sinners who have fallen into hell.

 The Kurōdo-shiki 蔵人式 (894), Eiga-monogatari (1028–1107) and Makura-sōshi (1102) contain descriptions of a hell screen testifying their widespread usage in the Butsumyōe.
 These motifs of naraka were most likely based on artworks of the Nara period and not, as it is often argued for, the Ōjōyōshū.